Annoying Orange: Lawsuit

 The success of the series had received attention from H2M, a Fargo, North Dakota advertising agency, which in 2006 created its own "talking orange" character to be the spokesman for a North Dakota Department of Transportation ad campaign.
 Both characters were anthropomorphic oranges with ties to the Fargo-Moorhead area.
 The Annoying Orange was looked into by H2M's attorneys as an intellectual property matter.
-Boedigheimer stated she had not watched H2M's talking orange videos before being informed about the disagreement, and also believed that the characters were not very similar.
+Boedigheimer stated they had not watched H2M's talking orange videos before being informed about the disagreement, and also believed that the characters were not very similar.
 Boedigheimer and Grove were later sued by H2M in May 2013 for allegedly copying the character.
-The case was dismissed with prejudice April 6, 2015 by Chief Judge Ralph R. Erickson.
+The case was dismissed with prejudice 6 April 2015 by Chief Judge Ralph R. Erickson.

 Pay withdrawal lawsuit

-On December 23, 2014, Dane Boedigheimer announced that The Annoying Orange had not been funded by Collective Digital Studios since that November.
+On 23 December 2014, Dane Boedigheimer announced that The Annoying Orange had not been funded by Collective Digital Studios since that November.
 This led her to take legal action to get paid.